 There are no formal entry requirements to study this degree, but we offer four routes through the course, depending on your experience and confidence with mathematics and your interests.

 Career relevance and employability

 You'll be equipped with skills and knowledge required for jobs in a wide range of fields, including education, engineering, the pharmaceutical industry, business, finance and accountancy.
 There are some careers for which a degree in mathematics and/or statistics is specified – for example teaching, statistical work (including actuarial work), some types of research and development, and some areas of computing.
-Your studies may provide exemption from some requirements that lead to professional awards from the Royal Statistical Society (see
+This qualification will contribute to you gaining all grades of membership of the

 It is widely accepted that a degree in statistics and the mathematical sciences particularly enhances the following transferable and much sought-after skills: